typhonjs-demos-deploy-electron/electron-backbone-parse-es6-todos-improved/README.md

 - If using WebStorm or an IDE which can import Gulp tasks then import them.
 - Gulp task `electron-start` will launch the Desktop version of `backbone-parse-es6-todos-improved`.
 - Gulp task `electron-package-<platform>-<arch>` will build a standalone version of the app and place it in the `./build` directory.
 From the command line run `gulp --tasks` to find the specific platform / architecture task for your machine.
 On my MBP / OSX the task is: `electron-package-darwin-x64`.
 For more information on all available Gulp tasks supported please see [typhonjs-core-gulptasks](https://www.npmjs.com/package/typhonjs-core-gulptasks)

-*Important Fix*: After installing you must replace one line of code in the `backbone-parse-es6-todos-improved` bundle.
-This is [line 18587](https://github.com/typhonjs-demos/backbone-parse-es6-todos-improved/blob/master/dist/umd/backbone-parse-es6-todos.js#L18587).
-In your local copy you can find this file under this relative path from the project root: `jspm_packages/github/typhonjs-demos/backbone-parse-es6-todos-improved@master/dist/umd/backbone-parse-es6-todos.js`

-Before: `IS_NODE: typeof process !== 'undefined' && !!process.versions && !!process.versions.node,`

-After: `IS_NODE: typeof process !== 'undefined' && !!process.versions && !process.versions.electron && !!process.versions.node,`

-This will allow Parse to run in browser mode with Electron and everything works great!
-More details are available at [Parse Issue #193](https://github.com/ParsePlatform/Parse-SDK-JS/issues/193)

 --------